Crossed modular categories and the Verlinde formula for twisted conformal blocks: -crossed modular functors

-Then we want to define a tensor product on $\Ccal$ for which the multiplicity spaces $\Hom(\unit,M_1\otimes\cdots \otimes M_n)$ (see also Remark \ref{rk:fusioncoeff}) are fibers of the bundles $\Vcal_{\mathbf{M}}$ at the special covers described above.
+Then we want to define a tensor product on $\Ccal$ for which the multiplicity spaces $\Hom(\unit,M_1\otimes\cdots \otimes M_n)$ (see also Remark \ref{rk:fusioncoeff}) are fibers of the bundles $\Vcal_{\mathbf{M}}$ at the special covers described given by Equation \eqref{eqn:monodromycoverp1}.
 More precisely we want:

 We state the following result which will be proved in Section \ref{sec:proofsofthms}. \begin{theorem} Let $(\Ccal,\unit,R)$ be a finite semisimple faithfully graded $\Gamma$-crossed abelian category with $\unit$ being a simple object.
 We also continue to use all the preceding notation.
 Then the notion of a $\Ccal$-extended $\Gamma$-crossed modular functor in genus 0 is equivalent to equipping $\Ccal$ with the structure of a $\Gamma$-crossed weakly ribbon category satisfying Equation (\ref{eq:homspaces}):